Johnnetta Cole: Administration

 After teaching at Emory University, she was recruited as president of Bennett College for Women, also a historically black college for women.
 There she led another successful capital campaign.
 In addition, she founded an art gallery to contribute to the college's culture.
 Cole is currently the Chair of the Johnnetta B. Cole Global Diversity & Inclusion Institute founded at Bennett College for Women.
 She is a member of Delta Sigma Theta sorority.

 She was Director of the National Museum of African Art, part of the Smithsonian Institution in Washington, DC, during 2009–2017.
 During her directorship the controversial exhibit, "Conversations: African and African-American Artworks in Dialogue," featuring dozens of pieces from Bill and Camille Cosby's private art collection was held in 2015, coinciding with accusations of sexual assault against the comedian.

 Service

 Cole has also served in major corporations and foundations.
 Cole served for many years as board member at the prestigious Rockefeller Foundation.
 She has been a director of Merck & Co. since 1994.
 From 2004 to 2006, Cole was the Chair of the Board of Trustees of United Way of America and is on the Board of Directors of the United Way of Greater Greensboro.
+She is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.

 Since 2013, Cole has been listed on the Advisory Council of the National Center for Science Education.
 She is a member of The Links.